 However, be cautious while using unsecured public Wi-Fi.
 It’s one of the easiest ways for individuals to spy on your online activity and get a hold of your data.

 The tools used to sniff your online activities don’t have to be sophisticated.
 The traffic that flows through an open Wi-Fi network is usually unsecured, which means it doesn’t have the type of encryption required to protect your internet data.
-If you decide to send sensitive information like credit card numbers, passwords, or texts through an unsecured Wi-Fi network, it provides an easy target for malicious agents to grab.
+If you decide to send sensitive information like credit card numbers, passwords, or texts through an unsecured Wi-Fi network, it provides an easy target for malicious agents.

 Are password-protected public networks secure?